cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 Instructions

-* Use the space key to switch scenes
+* Please download project and open Scene 1.

+* The project will automatically play and the player will have to use the space button to switch scenes.
+The player (you) also has contorl of the free movement camera.

 How it works

+*

 What am i most proud of in this assignment

+* Creating a sci fi space battle scene which closely

 Scene 1